RHC4TP/operators/docs/operator_sdk_install_mac.md

 * [Docker](#install-docker-desktop)
 * [Ansible](#install-ansible)

+Once your are done with the installations on this list, you will then be able to successfully build your first operator.

 **Note:** This guide assumes that you are using `/bin/bash` as your default shell.
 Thus, all manual profile configurations will be in relation to the `.bashrc` file.
 If you are using another shell such as `/bin/zsh`, then all manual edits to the profile must occur in the `.zshrc` file.
-To check which shell you are currently using run this command: `echo $SHELL`.
+To check which shell you are currently using, run this command: `echo $SHELL`.

-Also note that after making edits, you must either reload your shell with the new configurations or re-log into your computer.
+Also note that after making edits to your profile, you must either reload your shell with the new configurations or re-log into your computer.
+This is especially important after installing Golang on your machine.
 You can reload your shell with:

 `$ source ~/.bashrc` or `$ exec $SHELL`